-Dental implants help to create beautiful smiles!
+Dental implants help to create beautiful smiles.
 For decades, dental implants have provided a solution for missing teeth and an alternative to dentures.
 And with each additional passing year, implant techniques and materials have improved!
-Precision placement is now offered with the use of our 3D imaging for dental implants.

-What exactly is a dental implant?
-Essentially, it’s a post that we can surgically place into your jawbone.
-Once the area has healed well, we can then place a crown, bridge, or partial denture onto the post(s), and it will then become a permanent fixture.
-Once they’re successfully placed, dental implants both look and function much like your natural teeth!
+What is a dental implant?
+Essentially, it is a post that we surgically place into your jawbone.
+Once the area has healed, we then place a crown, bridge, or partial denture onto the post(s), and it then becomes a permanent fixture.
+Once they’re successfully placed, dental implants look and function much like your natural teeth!

 Dental Implants vs. Dentures (Full or Partial Dentures)